“Wow, look at all these books!” you say, as you look at all the cardboard boxes.

 What made the dollies such good tools for moving the heavy boxes?
 It's simple!
 The wheels on the dolly are part of a simple machine.
 Simple machines help us do work.
 They move things faster, farther, or more easily than we can without them.

 Simple machines have no more than a few parts.
 Some have just one part.
 Nearly every machine contains one or more simple machines.

 Think about a school bus.
 The door’s hinges are levers.
 The set of stairs you climb to get inside is a type of inclined plane.
 These are examples of simple machines.

 You can find wheels and axles on wagons and bicycles.

 Machines That Go Round

-If an object turns in a circle, it is probably a simple machine called a wheel and axle.
+If an object turns in a circle, it's probably a simple machine called a wheel and axle.
 A wheel is a disc that turns round and round.
-An axle is a rod.
-It is at the center of a wheel.
-It connects the wheel to a vehicle, like a bike.
-When the axle moves, so does the wheel.
-And so does the bike.
+An axle is a rod connected to the center of a wheel.
+They rotate together.

 Imagine pulling a load of books without wheels.
-It would scrape the ground.
+The books would scrape the ground.
 As you pull forward, the force of friction pulls in the opposite direction.
 Wheels roll.
 So, there is less friction.
-With wheels, it takes less effort to pull.
+And it takes less effort to pull the books.